Rohitvish04/Rohitvish04/README.md

 I am a tech enthusiast focusing on database management and backend development.
 Graduating from DTSS College and the University of Mumbai, I aim to excel as a Technical Trainee or Backend Developer.

 - 🌱 Currently learning PostgreSQL and full-stack development.
-- 🔭 Building scalable backend solutions with robust APIs.
+- 🔭 Building scalable backend solutions with APIs.

 ---
 ### 💬 Ask me about